pe1995/MUST.jl/README.md

 plane = MUST.reduce_by_column(fh, box)
 ```

 where `reduce_by_column` will create a new Box with size 1 in z-direction. `fh` is a function that takes in a rosseland opacity column and returns the interpolated column as a function of z, such that a call to `fh` with all fields of `box` as kwargs will return a function that can be evaluated at any point in optical depth and will return then corresponding height.
 This can be used to interpolate the cube to this height.
-A
-n easier interpolation can be achived by using the `interpolate_to` function
+An easier interpolation can be achived by using the `interpolate_to` function

 ```julia
 plane = MUST.interpolate_to(box, :T, τ_ross=0, logspace=true)